 - Victorious Eschatology believes that the sons of God will grow from glory to glory.

 - Futurist Eschatology believes that there will be a great turning away from the gospel.

 - Victorious Eschatology was the prime teaching for the first 1900 years of church history.

 - Futurist Eschatology was popularised by a man who did not believe miracles were for today, nor that righteousness is imputed, or a free gift.
-Today, the church he founded believes that they cannot mix with the world!
+Today, the church he founded believes that they cannot associate with anyone else in the world!

-5. Which View Sounds More Like our Abba Father?
+5. Which View Better Describes our Abba Father?

 © Use by Permission Awakening Impact Ministries / Dr Neville van Eerten 2022